 Is First Aid Training a legal requirement in Ireland?

 Yes.
-Under the Safety, Health and Welfare at Work Act 2005 and the General Application Regulations 2007, employers must provide appropriate First Aid Training to employees whose work involves emergency response activities that could pose a risk of injury.
-Failure to provide adequate training can result in penalties and increased liability.
+Under the Safety, Health and Welfare at Work Act 2005 and the General Application Regulations 2007, employers must provide first-aid arrangements proportionate to the workplace risk, including trained first aiders where there is a risk of injury or sudden illness at work.
+Failure to provide adequate arrangements can result in penalties and increased liability.

 Do you offer team or bulk training packages?